Anforderungen an medizinische Fußpflegeinstrumente

 Healthy and well-groomed feet

-These include, for example, nail trimming and foot massages.
+This includes, for example, nail trimming and foot massages.

 Preventive, therapeutic and rehabilitative measures on the threatened or already damaged foot, however, are reserved for podiatrists.